iotaledger/integration-services/documentation/docs/is-cli/is_cli_examples.md

 ### Create json files

 First create two files `identityA.json` and `identitiyB.json` for creating these Identities with the CLI in the next step.
-Rename for the second file the `username`.
+Rename the `username` field in `identityB.json` into `actorB`.

 ```json
 {